zowe/zowe-client-java-sdk/README.md

 This enum is used to send it to the ZosConnection constructor denoting the type of authentication to perform.

-For instance, the following ZosConnection object is specified to perform Basic authentication:
+For instance, the following ZosConnection object is specified to perform BASIC authentication:

     ZosConnection connection = new ZosConnection(AuthType.BASIC).host("xxxx").password("xxxx").user("xxxx").zosmfPort("xxxx").build();

-Basic authentication means that the http request contains a Basic header representing the username and password encrypted.
+Basic authentication means that the http request contains a BASIC header representing the username and password encrypted.

-For web token example, the following ZosConnection object is specified:
+For web TOKEN example, the following ZosConnection object is specified:

-    ZosConnection connection = new ZosConnection(AuthType.TOKEN).host("xxxx").zosmfPort("xxxx").cookie(new Cookie("xxxx=xxxx")).build();
+    ZosConnection connection = new ZosConnection(AuthType.TOKEN).host("xxxx").zosmfPort("xxxx").token(new Cookie("xxxx=xxxx")).build();

-With the zosmfauth package, ZosmfAuth provides an API (zosmfLogin) to retrieve authentication tokens (a JSON Web and an LTPA token) on a Basic authentication request.
-This package contains an API that can also be used to delete the current store of JSON Web and LPTA token(s).
+With the zosmfauth package, ZosmfAuth provides an API (zosmfLogin) to retrieve authentication tokens (a JSON Web and an LTPA TOKEN) on a BASIC authentication request.
+This package contains an API that can also be used to delete the current store of JSON Web and LPTA TOKENS.

-Web token support must be enabled on your z/OSMF system.
-For more information, see Enabling JSON Web Token support in the IBM z/OS Management Facility Configuration Guide.
+Web TOKEN support must be enabled on your z/OSMF system.
+For more information, see Enabling JSON Web TOKEN support in the IBM z/OS Management Facility Configuration Guide.

 For SSL example, the following ZosConnection object is specified: